 Lead students in a discussion of how to use their awareness of emotions as a guide to decision-making.
+Discuss how historical figures harnessed their feelings to work for the common good.

-For example, lead a discussion that encourages students to "press 'pause'" when making a decision when they are feeling angry or hurt.
+Lead a discussion that encourages students to "press pause" when making a decision if they are feeling angry or hurt.
 Help students understand that it is always better to make important decisions when we are feeling calm.

-Lead discussions about positive ways we can express our feelings (e.g., talk to an adult or friend, put our feelings into words, create media or write an essay or in a journal about how we feel, show our feelings through dance).
+Lead discussions about positive ways historical feelings expressed their feelings of oppression, anger, or disappointment.
+Lead a discussion about how students can express their feelings in positive ways (e.g., talk to an adult or friend, put our feelings into words, create media or write an essay or a journal entry about how we feel, show our feelings through dance).

-Teach a lesson on the THINK process to help students recognize responsible use of social media before posting an unkind or untrue remark about a person because you are upset.
+Teach a lesson on the THINK process to help students recognize responsible use of social media before posting an unkind or untrue remark about a person because they are upset.
 T-is it true, H-is it helpful, I-is it inspiring, N-is it necessary, K-is it kind.